Fleek-PIatform/website/src/content/references/common-issues/428-errors-on-custom-domain/index.md

 ---
 title: '428 errors on custom domain'
 date: 2023-03-18
-desc: 'if you experience 428 errors on the custom domain of your fleek hosted site, but your site loads normally on your preview url...'
+desc: 'if you experience 428 errors on the custom domain of your fleek hosted site, but your site loads normally on your preview url.'
 thumbnail: './dns-fleek.png'
 image: './dns-fleek.png'
 ---